dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 }
 {% endprettify %}

-This can be cleaner and safer than using `!` every place the field or top level variable is used.
+Copying to a local variable can be cleaner and safer than using `!` every place the field or top-level variable is used:

 {:.bad}
 <?code-excerpt "usage_bad.dart (copy-nullable-field)" replace="/!\./[!!!]./g"?>